3.3.1 Core Curriculum

 - TCSG System Office staff will share the recommendation from the BOR with the TCSG Board.
 The TCSG Board will take final action on the proposal.

-This policy assures students who transfer between TCSG and USG institutions that they will not be required to repeat the course work approved for transfer that was successfully completed at another institution.
+This policy ensures students who transfer between TCSG and USG institutions will not be required to repeat the course work approved for transfer that was successfully completed at another institution.

-USG institutions and TCSG institutions will accept the following general education courses for transfer between their respective institutions.
-Courses will only be accepted from institutions accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+USG institutions and TCSG institutions will accept general education courses for transfer between their respective institutions articulated in the Academic and Student Affairs Handbook.
+Courses will only be accepted from institutions accredited by the SACSCOC.
 Both the USG and the TCSG are committed to and responsible for assuring that faculty teaching these courses meet the SACS comprehensive standard for faculty qualifications.

 New TCSG general education courses proposed for transfer to USG institutions in Core Curriculum Areas A-E will follow the same review procedure required for new Core Curriculum courses proposed by USG institutions: